 - Square edges provide an even, uniform look with clean lines.

-- Janka rating: All hardwoods are tested for how they withstand wear and tear and the ease with which they can be dented when force is applied.
-The results of this test give wood its Janka hardwood rating.
+- All hardwoods are tested for how they withstand wear and tear.
+A wood’s Janka hardwood rating is based on how easily it can be dented when force is applied.
 The higher the Janka rating, the harder the wood.
-Cherry is considered one of the softer hardwoods, while hickory is one of the hardest.
+Maple floors are made from one of the softer hardwoods, while hickory floors are considered some of the hardest.

-- Water resistant: Water is the top threat to your hardwood floors.
-Consider waterproof hardwood flooring when you buy.
-A highly protective finish applied to the natural hardwood will prevent liquid from working its way into the wood.
+- Water is the top threat to your hardwood floors.
+Waterproof hardwood flooring has a highly protective finish.
+Applied to the natural hardwood, this finish prevents liquid from absorbing into the wood.

-- Scratch resistant: Scratches from pets, gouges, dents and scuff marks ruin your hardwood flooring's appearance.
-Look for hardwoods with high Janka ratings when choosing flooring that can resist damage.
+- Scratches from pets, gouges, dents and scuff marks can ruin your hardwood flooring's appearance.
+Scratch and dent resistant flooring has special finishes that help prevent damage.

 Hardwood Flooring Installation Tips

 Hardwood floors can require a large upfront investment, depending on the type of wood flooring you choose.
 With the right skills and tools, you can install some types of flooring yourself.
 If you prefer, you may want a professional to install your floors.